Fractionally balanced hypergraphs and rainbow KKM theorems: Extending to hypergraphs of higher dimensions

 be the collection of weight functions on $H$ witnessing its balanced-ness.
-Note that $W(a_1, \dots, a_d), W_H$ are defined by the intersection of a finite collection of closed half-spaces, such that the inequalities defining them have integer coefficients.
-By definition, this means that they are rational convex polyhedral cones.
+The set $W(n_1, \dots, n_d)$ is defined by a set of linear inequalities with integer coefficients: for each vertex $v \in [n_t]$ in side $t \in [d]$, there are $n_t-1$ inequalities, stating that the sum of weights near $v$ is at least as large as the sum of weights near the other vertices in the same side.
+The same is true for its subsets $W_H$.
+By definition, this means that these sets are rational convex polyhedral cones.
 Hence we have: